libredesktop/Libredesktop.github.io/README.md

 [Lubuntu](https://lubuntu.net) is a fast and lightweight operating system.
 The core of the system is based on Linux and Ubuntu.
 Lubuntu uses the minimal desktop LXDE, and a selection of light applications.
 It focuses on speed and energy-efficiency.
 Because of this, Lubuntu has very low hardware requirements.

 ## System Requirements
 Our tests show that until version 14.10 lubuntu can be installed on a Pentium II or Celeron system with 256 MB RAM to get a usable system.
 With 512 MB of RAM, you do not need to worry much.
 The recommended "lubuntu Desktop" from version 15.04 onwards is 1 GB of RAM.
 For Internet services like Facebook, Youtube, and Google Docs about 1 GB RAM are needed.
 For local programs like Libre Office and simple browsing habits 512 MB RAM are usually sufficient.
-For PCs with less resources, there is an alternative lubuntu installer, that should still provide a basic running system.
+For PCs with less resources, there are alternative lubuntu installers on the download pages, that provide a basic running system for those systems.

 ## Applications in lubuntu